Welcome to Lukas Horns , my name is Dan Vidican and I am your host and maker of Lukas Horns.

 remember for some people so I decided to try something else outside the norm.

-We wanted the horn name to be a short, resonant name , full of meaning and easy to remember and the logical choice was to name our horns after someone we love most in this world, our 8 year old son LUKAS.
+I wanted the horn name to be a short, resonant name , full of meaning and easy to remember and the logical choice was to name the horns after someone I love most in this world, my 10 year old son LUKAS.

 Lukas Horns logo